geops/tree-app/README.md

 ### NaiS

 NaiS data is provided as CSV files and imported into the PostgreSQL database for further processing.
-New data needs to be converted to UTF-8 encoding with the following command: `iconv -f ISO-8859-1 -t UTF-8 [target].csv > [source].csv`
+New data needs to be converted to UTF-8 encoding with the following command: `iconv -f ISO-8859-1 -t UTF-8 [source].csv > [target].csv`

 ## Vector Tiles